[4 Steps] Django Social Login with Facebook

 set app domains in facebook app

 Scroll till the end.
-You will find the option to set the website.
+You will find the option to set up the website.
 Add the localhost URL in the website field as below.

 http://localhost:8000/